-The Taskforce brings together professionals from across the government with expertise in economic development, infrastructure planning, regulations, skills development and logistics.
+The Taskforce brings together professionals from across government and industry with expertise in economic development, infrastructure planning, regulations, skills development and logistics.

 - Professor Peta Ashworth (OAM), Director N. Liveris Academy for Innovation and Leadership, University of Queensland

-- Professor Ian Mackinnon Professor Science and Engineering Faculty, School and Earth & Atmospheric Sciences, Queensland University of Technology
+- Professor Ian Mackinnon, Professor Science and Engineering Faculty, School of Earth & Atmospheric Sciences, Queensland University of Technology

 - Ms Toni Power, Queensland’s Coordinator-General